ElifSinemAktas/experimental-devops-project/rke2/hyperv/docs/00_setup-hyperv-vms.md

 ![alt text](./images/image-dhcp.png)

 > [!NOTE]
-> I have router in my location and machines getting ip from this router.
+> I have router in my location and machines are getting ip from this router.
 The range is 192.168.68.0/22.
 You'll see different IP range in my case.

 Once we have IP's we need add ip/hostname record to VM's /etc/hosts to make machines to reach each other using their hostnames.
 Run the Update-VMHosts.ps1 script.